Gizra/Gizra-Way-Book/approach_data_structure_task.md

 ![](2.jpg)

-And, if our author is particularly diligent, she can even write a million articles (theoretically of course), so this brings us to the next important question we call:
+And, if our author is particularly diligent, she can even write a million articles (theoretically of course), so this brings us to the next important question:

 **Question 2.
 The Million Question** Can and should a single `author` entity refer to a million `article` entities?

 Answer: No, the answer is definitely not.
 It would be a bad idea.

-To understand that we need to understand the **meaning of reference**.
-When object A refers to object B it means object A “knows” about object B, and this "knowing" becomes part of the information that object A holds.
+To understand this, we need to talk about the **meaning of reference**.
+When object A refers to object B it means object A “knows” about object B. This "knowing" becomes part of the information that object A holds.
 So for example when we call object A from the database, it might also retrieve the information of all the "B" objects that it refers to.
 So, if theoretically there can be a million "B" objects, the system would retrieve them all.
 This is a very heavy task for the system that requires a lot of memory resources.
 We want to avoid this.

-Thus, because we don’t want the `author` to refer to a million `articles`, the `article` will refer to (know about and hold the information on), the `author`.
+Therefore we don’t want the `author` to refer to a million `articles`, the `article` will refer to (know about and hold the information on), the `author`.

 It looks like this: